dltj/dltj-blog/content/2006-09-11-resolving-technorati-update-problem.markdown

 ---
 <p>Up until about an hour ago, Technorati refused to update <span class="removed_link" title="http://www.technorati.com/blogs/http%3A%2F%2Fdltj.org">its database of postings to DLTJ</span>, and having reached the 31-day point of no updates I was starting to wonder what to do about it.
 I came up with two theories for which I put in fixes to the configuration and theme setup of DLTJ, but in the end I'm not sure if either definitively provides a solution for anyone else in the same situation.
 In the spirit of helping out one's neighbors, though, here are the theories and fixes.
 DLTJ is a standalone (e.g. not hosted) Wordpress 2.0.4 installation, so YMMV.</p>
 <h2>Theory #1:  Technorati Doesn't Like Feedburner</h2>
 <p>I read some blog posts and messages in the Feedburner forums that suggested blogs that use Feedburner were causing Technocrati to hick-up and not index content.
 My solution is to let Technorati see the raw feed and not get redirected to Feedburner.
-This is accomplished with additions to the Apache mod_rewrite rules in the <code>.htaccess</code> file.<br />
+This is accomplished with additions to the Apache mod_rewrite rules in the <code>.htaccess</code> file.

 ```text
 <ifmodule mod_rewrite.c>
 RewriteEngine On